JBetz/Dolphin-CEF/README.md

 * Copy everything inside this repo's `cef` directory into the same directory as your image, then extract the `libcef.zip` folder and move `libcef.dll` into the same directory.
 It needs to be compressed to get around GitHub's 100mb file limit.
 * Inside the image, run `WebBrowserView example` to open a window with the Dolphin Github page

 Alternatively, you can download [CEF Windows 32-bit binaries](https://cef-builds.spotifycdn.com/index.html), then copy everything inside the Release and Resources folders into the same directory as the image.
-In that case, you'll either need to use `cefclient.exe` from the sample application build or use `CefSubrocessRunner.exe` from this repo as the subprocess executable.
+In that case, you'll either need to use `cefclient.exe` from the sample application build or use `CefSubprocessRunner.exe` from this repo as the subprocess executable.
 From Dolphin's perspective, the only difference between them is that `CefSubprocessRunner.exe` sends an additional event to the browser process for tracking mouse over events.

+The source for `CefSubprocessRunner.exe` can be found in https://github.com/JBetz/CefSubprocessRunner.

 ## Example